apocalyptech/snakebirdsolver/README.md

 Current Solve Times
 ===================

-**NOTE:** This section is, at the moment, basically obsolete.
-I'd been using PyPy to run this solver, and thought I'd be clever by offloading some math to Python's `numpy` library, but it turns out that the two really don't play well together performancewise, at least on the versions that I'd been using.
-So I'd been thinking for quite awhile that my version was far less efficient than another solver mentioned above.
-Turns out that if I rip numpy out of the code and just do the math myself, the performance goes up by at least an order of magnitude.
-So: updated numbers here are forthcoming.

 Obviously this depends greatly on CPU, though the comparative times should still apply regardless.
 I'm using a pretty ancient AMD A8-6500.
 These are all just single data points - it's possible that other CPU load could've affected my numbers here.
 Note that the app is single-threaded and will only operate on a single core.

-Also note that when processing with DFS, the levels with multiple snakebirds randomize which moves are made first, so solve times can vary depending on how lucky the PRNG is, and the solution you get may not necessarily be the same from run to run.

 Times are in *M:SS*.
 An "(L)" in the DFS column indicates that we're limiting the step count to improve time - without specifying that in